Annual Subaward Statement of Work and Budgets

-This combined multi-step process is what is meant by the “annual SOW process”.
+This combined multi-step process is what is meant by the “annual budget and SOW process”.

 Preparation of budget and budget justifications

 As part of the annual SOW process, each institution should produce a one year budget and budget justification.
 This should be described in a single document, which will be submitted as a pdf.
-This will likely differ from that submitted with the original IRIS-HEP proposal for the following reasons:
+This will likely differ from that submitted with the original/renewal IRIS-HEP proposals for the following reasons:

 - current salaries, fringe and indirect cost rates should be used

 - specific names for personnel to receive salary should be included when known (and “TBN” otherwise).

 - evolution due to available funds, project goals, updates to tasks & deliverables by and successful delivery in previous years

 Please prepare a standard budget sheet as in an NSF proposal (i.e. the “Form 1030”, your grant admin may need to make a temporary proposal in Fastlane/Research.gov to do this) covering the 1 year budget.
 Submitting a 1-year Form 1030 budget is required.

 In addition you should write a budget justification which contains the information normally expected from an NSF proposal budget justification.
 The budget described should however be limited to funds required for a single year and the defined time period, which should be noted explicitly in the justification.
 For example, “IRIS-HEP Year 6: 1 September, 2023 - 31 August, 2024” or similar should appear near the top of the document.

 In addition to the standard budget justification information, additional information should be added to facilitate the mapping of costs to the Work Breakdown Schedule (WBS) categories required by NSF as part of the project accounting.
 These extra elements are (a) the WBS cost breakdown table and (b) a summary of costs at the end.